FireDragonGameStudio/FmvMaker/README.md

 ### The FmvMaker Nodes
 These nodes are used to control the flow of the graph.
 Although not every output trigger is needed, we added them in case someone wants to add custom logic or graph elements.

-All the event nodes can be found under the script graph context menu category **FmvMaker\**.
+All the event nodes can be found under the script graph context menu category **FmvMaker/**.

 #### Fmv Video Node
 The main node, which handles video playback and creation of the current "state".
 The **Clickables** property lets the user define how many **Clickables** are within the current screen and is clamped between 0 and 10.
 Which video should be played is handled by the selection of dropdown, which consists of every video entered in **FmvVideoEnum**.